 Social Outreach

-From its beginning days, St. James Parish has been a caring community, people helping people, and that caring has continued to grow as the parish continues to grow.
+From its beginning days, Saint James Parish has been a caring community, people helping people, and that caring has continued to grow as the parish continues to grow.

 The Social Outreach Committee provides opportunities for parishioners to put into action the Corporal Works of Mercy.
 Various activities allow you to give either one hour of your time or several days on a periodic basis.

-The Social Outreach Coordinator is Laura Stricker.
+The Social Outreach Coordinators are Karen Bushaw-Newton and Laura Stricker.
 To see the full list of other coordinators and leads for all the ministries, click here.

 Volunteer